chaitjo/auto-mate-for-tinder/README.md

 * <a href="https://github.com/bbbranjan">Bobby Ranjan</a>

 # Disclaimer
-No!
-We do not personally endorse using Tinder to hookup.
+We do not personally endorse or condemn using Tinder for hooking up, nor can we speak for the results obtained by using our application.
+The idea came about as a joke when we were having a deep conversation about how society and dating had changed for the worse, and was meant to be a parody of how young people use Tinder: brainlessly swiping right to bounce from one meaningless fling to another.